apache/incubator-devlake/README.md

 3. Built-in 20+ performance metrics and drill-down analysis capability
 4. Support custom SQL analysis and drag and drop to build scenario-based data views
 5. Flexible architecture and plug-in design to support fast access to new data sources

-### See Demo
-[Click here](https://app-259373083972538368-3002.ars.teamcode.com/d/0Rjxknc7z/demo-homepage?orgId=1) to see demo.
-The demo is based on data from this repo.<br>
-Username/Password: test/test

 <br>